AdaCore/training_material/courses/fundamentals_of_ada/170_tagged_derivation/03-extending_tagged_types.rst

 Null Extensions
 -----------------

-* To create a new type with no additional fields
+* To create a new type with no additional components

   * We still need to "extend" the record - we just do it with an empty record